marylavanya/Customer-Churn-Prediction-Machine-Learning-Streamlit/README.md

 ## 🚀 Live Application
 [Click here to view the app on Streamlit Cloud](https://customer-churn-prediction-machine-learning-app-qx8zr32djftfbyz.streamlit.app/)

- ⚠️ **Note:** This app may sleep when inactive (free hosting).
-If you see a “Zzzz” screen, click the blue button — the app will restart in 15–30 seconds.
+ ⚠️ **Note:** This application may briefly pause during periods of inactivity due to hosting constraints.
+If prompted, simply click to resume — the app will be available within seconds._

 # 📚 Table of contents
 - [Project Overview](#project-overview)
 - [Objective](#objective)